nico3333fr/CSP-useful/README.md

 ### Progressive enhancement and orthogonality

 As far as I can see, using CSP on my jQuery plugins helped me a lot to design them without inline styles/js.
-See for example: https://a11y.nicolas-hoffmann.net/
+See for example: https://a11y.nicolas-hoffmann.net/ or https://van11.net

 So it is a great help for progressive enhancement, orthogonality and clean front-end.